Dobiasd/articles/from_goto_to_std-transform.md

 ```
 `std::transform` tells the reader at one glance that all `v.size()` elements of `v` will be transformed into something else.
 Now one just has to look at `return i*i` and he directly knows everything.
-This is much easier than decyphering a for loop every time.
+This should be much easier than decyphering a for loop every single time.

 ## Range-based for vs. [`<algorithm>`](http://en.cppreference.com/w/cpp/algorithm)